-R. Akiba says: 'Also he who reads the extra-canonical books such as the books of Ben Sira and the books of Ben La'anah [has no share in the world to come], but he who reads the books of Homer and all other books that were written beyond that is considered like one who is reading a secular document [...]'
-(Sanhedrin X.1, 28a.).
+R. Akiba says: 'Also he who reads the extra-canonical books such as the books of Ben Sira and the books of Ben La'ana [has no share in the world to come], but he who reads the books of Homer and all other books that were written beyond that is considered like one who is reading a secular document ...'
+(Sanhedrin X. 1,28a.).

 The sages expressed different views, however, concerning the use of figurative art, and Rabbi Yohanan and Rabbi Alun even permitted the portrayal of human figures.
-But nowhere can we find permission to portray those mythological scenes or mythological figurative motifs in art which do appear in Jewish material culture, including in synagogues and cemetries, of the 4th to the 7th centuries (the examples from Beit Shearim, Beit Alpha, Beit Shean, Zipori and other places are well known).19 The appearance of such mythological scenes and symbols in Jewish art has given rise to three interpretations:20

-A) The first, and prevailing one, is that the Jews "neutralized" the pagan religious meaning of the mythological heroes and events.
+But nowhere can we find permission to portray those mythological scenes or mythological figurative motifs in art which do appear in Jewish material culture, including in synagogues and cemeteries, of the 4th to the 7th centuries (the examples from Bet Shearim, Bet Alpha, Bet Shean, Zipori and other places are well known) (Ovadiah 1993: 76-82; Nezer and Weiss 1992: 75-80; id.
+1992a: 36-43).
+The appearance of such mythological scenes and symbols in Jewish art has given rise to three interpretations: 10 A) The first, and prevailing one, is that the Jews "neutralized" the pagan religious meaning of the mythological heroes and events.
 Bickerman, for example, considers each mythological symbol as capable of fulfilling diverse functions and bearing diverse messages.
 Thus when Jewish artists painted Orpheus or a biblical figure in the guise of Orpheus, they were not alluding to "Orpheus" but to the biblical figure.
 Furthermore, Orpheus could symbolize the figure of a musician or music itself, not necessarily the Orphic mysteries, and Hercules could symbolize not only a muscular hero, but also a wise man who restrains his desires and defends the oppressed.
-In other words, writes Bickerman, there is a difference between an idol and an image, or, as is the case in modern Hebrew literature, the pagan heroes became heroes with a universal message.21 So when a Jew uses a mythological story for artistic purposes, such as the story of Dionysus (or Hercules or Odysseus), this does not suggest that he has read Nonnus' 48 books of the Dionysiaca (mid-5th century C.E.), accepted the status of Dionysus as the preeminent pagan god in late antiquity, or taken part in the Dionysian cult.
+In other words, writes Bickerman, there is a difference between an idol and an image, or, as is the case in modern Hebrew literature, the pagan heroes became heroes with a universal message (Bickerman 1986: 235).
+So when a Jew uses a mythological story for artistic purposes, such as the story of Dionysus (or Hercules or Odysseus), this does not suggest that he has read Nonnus' 48 books of the Dionysiaca (mid-5th century C.E.), accepted the status of Dionysus as the preeminent pagan god in late antiquity, or taken part in the Dionysian cult.
 For such Jewish artists Dionysus is no more than a folk hero, the protagonist of entertaining stories, while they remain indifferent to the moral implications.